For the purposes of this article:

 (1) "Assessment" means a diagnostic evaluation to determine whether and to what extent a person is a drug offender under this article and would benefit from its provisions.
-The assessment shall be conducted in accordance with the standards, procedures, and diagnostic criteria designed to provide effective and cost-beneficial use of available resources.
+The assessment shall be conducted in accordance with the standardized risk and needs assessment and risk cut-off scores adopted by the West Virginia Supreme Court of Appeals.
+The results of all standardized risk and needs assessments and risk cut-off scores are confidential.

 (2) "Continuum of care" means a seamless and coordinated course of substance abuse education and treatment designed to meet the needs of drug offenders as they move through the criminal justice system and beyond, maximizing self-sufficiency.

-(6) "Drug court team" may consist of the following members who are assigned to the drug court:
+(6) "Drug court team" shall consist of the following members who are assigned to the drug court:

 (B) The prosecutor;

-(C) The public defender or member of the criminal defense bar;
+(C) The public defender or a member of the criminal defense bar;

 (D) A representative from the day report center or community corrections program, if operating in the jurisdiction;